Best Fireproof Safe for Cash and Documents

 What Are You Storing?

-While paper records can withstand temperatures of up to 350ºF, digital products such as CDs, backup tapes and data cartridges may be ruined if temperatures rise above 125ºF.
+While paper records can withstand temperatures of up to 350ºF, digital products such as CDs, backup tapes, and data cartridges may be ruined if temperatures rise above 125ºF.

 Memory cards and flash drives are likely to be even less resistant to high temperatures.
-SanDisk states that their memory cards can withstand temperatures up to 185ºF but most flash drives have no temperature rating.
+SanDisk states that their memory cards can withstand temperatures up to 185ºF, but most flash drives have no temperature rating.

-If you typically store your personal data on an encrypted flash drive, then you may want to consider having a paper record as a backup in your safe.
+If you typically store your personal data on an encrypted flash drive, you may want to consider having a paper record as a backup in your safe.

 We’d recommend using an emergency binder (see template here) to keep all your important information in one place.